Michael is an online fitness writer who's an expert in strength training exercises.

-Push ups can become too easy and too boring.
-You need to challenge yourself if you want to build muscle, lose fat, improve your confidence or feel a sense of accomplishment when you exercise.
-Doing push ups with your feet in the air can provide you with more muscle and a more interesting workout.
+Push-ups can become too easy and too boring.
+You need to challenge yourself if you want to build muscle, lose fat, improve your confidence, and feel a sense of accomplishment when you exercise.
+Doing push-ups with your feet in the air can provide you with more muscle and a more interesting workout.
 It also looks very impressive.
-Lots of people do push ups but not very many people do them with their feet in the air.
+Lots of people do push-ups, but not very many people do them with their feet in the air.

 Most people can't go straight from regular push ups to push ups with their feet in the air.
 They need to take small steps.
 Start with exercises you can do and progress from one exercise to another.
 I could do 100 regular push ups in one day but I could not do one push up with my feet off the ground.
 Before putting your feet in the air strengthen your body with planks, side planks and difficult push up variations.

 You can also progress to doing push ups with your feet against a wall or door.
 One of the steps you can take is to slowly lower yourself down without pushing yourself back up.
 You can quickly increase your strength with negative training.
 After lowering yourself down stop and get back up into the starting position.
 You are still pushing up while you are lowering yourself to the floor.
 Negative reps are a good option when you want to exercise with more weight than you can lift up.
 Partial reps are a good option when you can't lift yourself up all the way.

 Exercising usually involves doing repetitive movements.
 You pull something towards you or push something away from you.
 Either you move or it does.
 A static hold also known as an isometric exercise is an exercise where you try not to move.
 Instead of using your muscles to move weight you use them to stay in place.
 To do a plank you get into the raised push up position and try to hold it for 60 seconds or more.